 Brexit and residence in Switzerland

-On 1 January 2021, the United Kingdom will formally cease to be part of the European Union.
-The Agreement on the Free Movement of Persons (FMPA) within the EU, in which Switzerland participates, will therefore no longer apply to British nationals applying for a residence permit.
+As of 1 January 2021, the United Kingdom is not longer formally part of the European Union.
+The Agreement on the Free Movement of Persons (FMPA) within the EU, in which Switzerland participates, therefore no longer applies to British nationals applying for a residence permit.

 Acquired rights for people living in Switzerland

 However, British nationals with a residence or work permit before 1 January 2021 will retain them: rights obtained before that date are considered acquired.

 (NB: people who came to Switzerland to work and who benefit from this possibility - acquired rights - started their professional activity in Switzerland before 1 January 2021).

 Since 1 January 2021, applications for residence permits from British citizens are processed in accordance with the Aliens and Integration Act (AIA) and no longer in accordance with the Agreement on the Free Movement of Persons (FMPA) in force in the EU and EFTA.